aehng/Lecture-Notes/Module5/Lec32-Mon_Apr_03/README.md

 In Java-speak you'd say this is a "class static variable".
 There is only one `__contents` list shared by *all* `Palette` objects in this program.

+Because of how classes in Python work, line 5 of the program finds the existing `Palette.__contents` instead of creating a list in the context of the newly created object.
+It extends this list by the colors passed to the initializer, making the class's static list longer and longer each time the programmer tries to make a new `Palette` object.

 For `__contents` to become an *instance* attribute (a.k.a. *instance variable* or *data member*) it must be declared in `__init__()`, like this:

 ```python